He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 - What does freedom look like for you?
 This question is more about painting a picture of your ideal lifestyle.
 And less about how to go about spending any money you may be fortunate to earn.
 Yes, money allows for more freedom, but what does that “freedom” look like in your world?

 - What do you want to do with the windfall?
 If you wish to spend your money on fun, materialistic things, list them out.
-If you want to open your own rescue dog ranch, pop it down.
-This exercise is all about listing everything you’ve thought about doing, buying, or investing in, so you can get it out of your head.
+If you want to open your rescue dog ranch, pop it down.
+This exercise is all about listing everything you’ve thought about doing, buying, or investing in to get it out of your head.
 There are no rules (but letting go of what you feel you “should” do is a helpful reminder.)

 - How much are you planning to spend per year?
-Once you know how much your lifestyle costs and realistically how long your money might last — it’s easier to make decisions about where to invest and how to diversify your risk.
+Once you know how much your lifestyle costs and how long your money might last — it’s easier to decide where to invest and how to diversify your risk.
 The “Ideal Lifestyle Costing” exercise from Tim Ferriss is a valuable resource.

 #4 Get yourself a gatekeeper who you can trust